-Operation is prohibited for anyone under 16 years of age or anyone without a valid driver's license.
+Only persons with a valid driver's license should operate a Polaris RANGER.

 Even though a child may be within the age group for which some vehicles are recommended, he or she may not have the skills, abilities, or judgment needed to operate the vehicle safely and may be involved in a serious accident.